Ann Arbor Skatepark:

-The City of Ann Arbor Parks and Recreation Services, the Friends of the Ann Arbor Skatepark, the Washtenaw County Parks & Recreation Commission, the Michigan Department of Natural Resources, and the Washtenaw County Water Resources Commissioner’s Office broke ground in 2013 on a 30,000-square-foot, world-class facility that is free for the public to use and now open at Veterans Memorial Park (2150 Jackson Road).
+The City of Ann Arbor Parks and Recreation Services, the Friends of the Ann Arbor Skatepark, the Washtenaw County Parks & Recreation Commission, the Michigan Department of Natural Resources, and the Washtenaw County Water Resources Commissioner’s Office broke ground in 2013 on a 30,000-square-foot, world-class facility that is free for the public to use at Veterans Memorial Park (2150 Jackson Road).

 The Friends of the Ann Arbor Skatepark, City of Ann Arbor Parks and Recreation Services, and the Washtenaw County Parks and Recreation Commission will host a brief groundbreaking ceremony for the Ann Arbor Skatepark at noon, Friday, Aug.
 9. The ceremony will take place at the future site of the skatepark, in the northwest portion of Veterans Memorial Park, 2150 Jackson Ave.
 Parking will be available off of both Dexter Avenue and Maple Road.
 The groundbreaking ceremony will include remarks and a photo opportunity.